 Think about the most important aspect of the infographic and who would benefit from the information.
 Look for social media influencers in this niche.
 Reach out to them via email or social media with a link to the infographic and why you think it might be of interest to them and their followers.

-Influencers have been receiving a great deal of press in niches such as beauty and food but there are relevant and active influencers in every field.
+Influencers have received a great deal of press in niches such as beauty and food but there are relevant and active influencers in every field.
 Finding a big name that is in a completely different area will not provide the desired results since it does not place the infographic in front of those who will truly be interested in what it has to say.
-Make sure the influencer(s) chosen are in alignment with the message of the infographic and the intended marketing goals.
+Ensure the influencer(s) chosen align with the message of the infographic and the intended marketing goals.
 Even if their realm of influence is not as extensive as some of the bigger names, they still have access to new people and their extended social networks, which can greatly improve the impact of your infographic.

 Promote Your Infographics on Pinterest

 Pinterest is one of the most obvious locations for sharing an image like an infographic.
 Pinterest is formatted to showcase gorgeous images, so it makes perfect sense to start there.
 It is a visual search engine designed for social sharing.
 Make sure the design is impeccable and the pin is clear and crisp.

 To ensure it is found when people are searching for the topic, it is vital to write the description with search engine optimization (SEO) in mind.
 Unlike many other social media platforms that rely on hashtags, Pinterest is primarily a search engine and content written for it should reflect this.
 A string of keywords may be tempting but thoughtfully written text will be far more effective.

 Pinterest is also one of the few places the infographic will be visible in its entirety.
 Make sure the company name and website are clearly identified at the top of the infographic to help people identify who provided the content.

 Get Creative With Your Infographic on Instagram